 Image 3: From Fran & Leni, used with permission.
 A black and white photograph of two women sitting on a doorstep in front of wooden doors.
 One is smoking and they both have cans of Red Stripe lager.
 They look distrustfully at the camera.
 There is a punkish style to how they are dressed: they have black eyeliner, the woman on the left has a leather jacket and the woman on the right is wearing DM boots.

-Image 4: From The Necessity of Atheism, used with permission.
+Image 4 and the feature image: From The Necessity of Atheism, used with permission.
 A production photograph showing two actors both wearing 17th century men’s clothes.
 On the left hand side is a woman in a red waistcoat, she is holding a piece of paper and is appealing to the person on the other side.
 On the right hand side is a man in a blue waistcoat, he holds his hands to his chest.

 Image 5: From Carlotta de Galleon – A Fool for Love!, used with permission.
 De Galleon lies on her back in a strapless black top and with a book open on her chest.
 She is facing right with her eyes closed, her long curly dark hair is spread out above and to the left of her.